 When you run a geoprocessing tool, an entry is added under the Geoprocessing tab of the History pane.
 A history entry contains detailed information about the tool, such as all input and output parameters and messages.

-You can double-click any of the history entries to reopen the tool with the exact parameter settings that were previously used.
+You can double-click any of the history entries to reopen the tool with the same parameter settings that were previously used.

-Geoprocessing services are another kind of geoprocessing tool.
+Geoprocessing services are another type of geoprocessing tool.
 To use geoprocessing services, you must first make an ArcGIS Server connection to a server.
-These tools can be used just like any other geoprocessing tool, the only difference is the tool is executed on the ArcGIS Server.
-To start using geoprocessing services, add an ArcGIS Server connection, then expand the server connection under the Servers node of the Catalog pane and double-click any tool to open it in the Geoprocessing pane.
+These tools can be used just like any other geoprocessing tool; the only difference is the tool is executed on the ArcGIS Server.
+To start using geoprocessing services, add an ArcGIS Server connection, expand the server connection under the Servers node of the Catalog pane, and double-click any tool to open it in the Geoprocessing pane.

 You can connect to and use a number of geoprocessing service tools that are hosted on ArcGIS Online servers.
 These tools are called Ready To Use tools and allow you to run a number of advanced analysis tasks using Esri-curated worldwide data.
 These services include the following: